 Question: How does straining yogurt affect the flavor?

 Answer: Straining off large amounts of whey will give your yogurt a milder flavor profile–just my observation.
 The tanginess of homemade yogurt can be affected by a million different factors, or so it seems.
 But this one is fairly predictable.

 Question: My homemade yogurt turns out thick without straining.
 Why do I need this?

 Answer: You probably don’t.
 You are eating standard, traditional yogurt and that’s great if that’s what you prefer.
 Greek or Icelandic yogurt traditionally is made by straining off a certain percentage of the whey to make it thicker.
-(I don’t recommend adding any kind of thickener like some commercial companies reportedly do to save money.
+(I don’t recommend adding any thickener like some commercial companies do to save money.
 Always check the label when buying Greek yogurt at the supermarket.)